Published 20 September 2022

 Paying a Book Processing Charge (BPC) is the only way to publish open access

+It depends on the press you publish with.
 The book processing charge (BPC) is one model that can be used to make a publication open access.
-However, there are many other models that can be used.
+However, there are many other models that a press might use.
 In addition, funding is sometimes available to cover the costs of open access.
-For example, in June 2020 the Dutch Research Council (NWO) announced its renewed open access policy for academic books, which includes funding (NWO, 2020).

 Creative Commons (CC) licences prevent the use of third-party copyright material

 Third-party material can be used in a book published under a Creative Commons (CC) licence subject to the content owner’s agreement, just as in a non-open access book.
-If you include third-party content, such as an image, in a work that has been licensed under a Creative Commons Attribution Licence (CC BY) the image is excluded from the licence that is applied to the work.
-All third-party content, including content which you have permission to use, must be clearly marked.
+If you include third-party content, such as an image, in a work that has been licensed under a Creative Commons Attribution Licence (CC BY) the image can be licensed more restrictively and excluded from the open licence that is applied to the work.
+All third-party content, including open content and content which you have permission to use, must be clearly marked.

 Does open access lead to increased plagiarism?

 There is no evidence that open access leads to more plagiarism; content can be plagiarised regardless of how it is licensed.
 Plagiarism is primarily an issue of academic ethics.
 All CC licences require that the original author is attributed, meaning that any plagiaristic use is unacceptable.
 Failure to attribute will result in copyright infringement.
-Problems of plagiarism are related to enforcement rather than protection.
 On a positive note, if a work is openly available it should also become more traceable in a plagiarism case.

 Creative Commons License